YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 DOM.
 Mojito has a special way for you to write code specifically for DOM binding and manipulation called binders.
 Mojits can have one or more binders that are deployed to the client (they cannot run on the server).
-We’re going to create some binders to make our dashboard application more interactive.
+We’re going to create some binders to allow users to update data and hide content.

+.. _07_intro-est_time:

 Estimated Time
 --------------

 15 minutes

+.. _07_intro-what:

 What We’ll Cover
 ----------------